Mirza Nasir Ahmad: Caliphate

-Mirza Nasir Ahmad was elected as Khalifatul Masih III on 9 November 1965, shortly after Isha prayer at Mubarik Mosque in Rabwah, Pakistan.
+Mirza Nasir Ahmad was elected as Khalifatul Masih III on 9 November 1965, shortly after Isha prayer at Mubarak Mosque in Rabwah, Pakistan.
 The Majlis Intikhab Khilafat (Electoral College) was presided by Mirza Aziz Ahmad.

-Shortly after his election as Khalifatul Masih, he established the Fazl-e-Umar Foundation in honour and memory of the Khalifatul Masih II Mirza Basheer-ud-Din Mahmood Ahmad.
+Shortly after his election as Khalifatul Masih, he established the Fazl-e-Umar Foundation in honour and memory of Khalifatul Masih II Mirza Basheer-ud-Din Mahmood Ahmad.
 One of the projects envisioned by the foundation was the construction of a library.
 In 1971, the Khilafat Library in Rabwah was inaugurated, which today houses over 100,000 books, rare manuscripts, a children's section and science displays.

 Africa

 In 1970, Khalifatul Masih III embarked on a nine-week tour of various African countries.
-During his visit he attended numerous receptions held in his honour and inspected the educational, social as well as spiritual services rendered by the Ahmadiyya Muslim Community of various African countries.
-He started the Nusret Jehan scheme and appealed for financial contributions from the community.
+During his visit, he attended numerous receptions held in his honour and inspected the educational, social as well as spiritual services rendered by the Ahmadiyya Muslim Community of various African countries.
+He started the Nusrat Jehan scheme and appealed for financial contributions from the community.
 Under this scheme, Ahmadi doctors and teachers are serving in various parts of Africa by running numerous medical clinics and secondary schools.